 - Your image dimensions should match or be higher than those of your theme.

-- Original images you upload should be at least 800 x 800px or higher to work for most themes.
+- Original images you upload should be at least 800×800 pixels or higher to work for most themes.

 Image types

-- Single Product Image: Largest image on the individual product details page and refers to the main/featured image.
+↑ Back to top- Single product image: The largest image on the individual product details page.
+It is sometimes referred to as the main/featured image.

-- Catalog Images: Medium-sized image used in product loops, such as the Shop page, Product Category pages, Related products, Up-sells, and Cross-sells.
+- Catalog image: A medium-sized image used in product loops — such as on the shop page, product category pages, related products, and in upsells and cross-sells.

 Standard image dimensions

-↑ Back to topAs of WooCommerce version 3.3, Product Image settings can be found under the Customizer, in WooCommerce > Product Images.
-The image below is what is looks like by default in a theme like Storefront, but other themes might change or add additional options.
+↑ Back to topAs of WooCommerce version 3.3, product image settings can be found under the Customizer in WooCommerce > Product Images.
+The image below is what this looks like by default in a theme like Storefront; other themes may change or add additional options.

-↑ Back to topThe theme you chose delegates the max size an image will be, so you need to know the dimensions in which it renders them to set those in WooCommerce.
+↑ Back to topThe theme you choose determines the maximum size an image will be.
+You will need to know the dimensions it renders them in to appropriately set those in WooCommerce.

-Determine where your theme renders catalog thumbnails the largest.
-In some cases, this is the shop page; in the Storefront Theme, it is in the related products loop.
+↑ Back to topDetermines where your theme renders catalog thumbnails the largest.
+In some cases, this is the shop page.

-In Storefront (above), the largest catalog images are rendered at 324 x 324px.
+In the example above, the largest catalog images are rendered at 324×324 pixels.

-In Storefront, the largest Single Product Image is 800 x 800px (although not visibly rendered at that size, it is used and required for the zoom effect)
+In Storefront, the largest single product image is 800×800 pixels.
+Although not visibly rendered at that size, this sizing is required for the zoom effect.

-↑ Back to topThe smallest is likely the thumbnail in the product gallery.
-Repeat the inspection process to get the dimensions.
+↑ Back to topThe smallest product image required is likely the thumbnail in the product gallery.
+Repeat the inspection process mentioned above to get the dimensions.

 Adjust image dimensions and regenerate thumbnails

-↑ Back to topNow that all thumbnail image sizes for our specific theme are known, we can add images that exceed the largest dimensions to WooCommerce to ensure that future image sizes will be this size or larger.
+↑ Back to topNow that we know all thumbnail image sizes for our specific theme, we can add images exceeding the largest dimensions to WooCommerce to ensure that future image sizes will be this size or larger.

-Any new product images that are uploaded will now have thumbnails in these settings, and should appear without distortion or blurriness.
+Any new product images that are uploaded will now have thumbnails with these settings; they should appear without distortion or blurriness.

 Retina support

-↑ Back to topHiDPI displays commonly known as retina displays contain twice as many pixels, or more, than older displays.
-For pixel perfect imagery on retina displays, set your thumbnails to be double the size rendered by the theme.
-For example, if a theme renders images at 80 x 80px you want them to be 160 x 160px.
+↑ Back to topHigh Dots Per Inch (HiDPI) displays — commonly known as retina displays — contain twice as many pixels (or more) than older displays.
+For pixel-perfect imagery on retina displays, set your thumbnails to double the size rendered by the theme.
+For example, if a theme renders images at 80×80 pixels, you want them to be 160×160 pixels.

-This can impact performance, as larger images take longer to load.
-This is a personal preference, and you should consult your analytics before deciding.
-Your stats should tell you what devices and screen sizes the majority of your customers use.
+Note: This approach can impact performance, as larger images take longer to load.
+This is a personal preference; we recommend consulting your analytics before making a decision.
+Your stats should tell you which devices and screen sizes the majority of your customers use.

 Questions and support